Entering the world of Machine Learning

 The good news is that experts can skip to using IBM Watson Machine Learning Studio manually too.
 With the automated engine, you can handle three main tasks:

-- multiclass classification
+- Multiclass classification

 The adoption of this MLaaS enabled KIST Europe to optimize the quality management processes at their factories.
-Through implementing automated models and predictions to collect and analyze data collected from scales and other equipment, KIST Europe improved their production line and quality control efficiency without needing to involve coding experts.
+By implementing automated models and predictions to collect and analyze data collected from scales and other equipment, KIST Europe improved its production line and quality control efficiency without needing to involve coding experts.
 They saved weeks of development by not having to import and process data manually, with a 98% accuracy rate that meant their production performance became higher than ever.

-For manual users, IBM Watson ML Studio offers two more model building services.
+For manual users, IBM Watson ML Studio offers two more model-building services.
 These are:

 - SPSS Modeler - This is a software package that helps you get statistical data from raw data.
 Previously offered as a stand-alone service, SPSS Modeler is currently available as a product that lets you upload data, manipulate it using SQL statements, and train models.

-- Neural Network Modeler - It offers neural network models that let you process visual and textual data.
+- Neural Network Modeler - It offers Neural Network models that let you process visual and textual data.
 Using a flow editor, the neural modeler helps you train and deploy models and move data between datasets.
 But be warned: the initial setup can be challenging.
 The concern only aggravates with the lack of free resources to guide users on the Studio setup and use.

 Room for improvement

 This MLaaS is quite versatile, as it offers the option to train the system either locally or on the cloud.
 This means that in terms of data security it is easy to keep your information private when building and training your models.
 However, this becomes a bit more complicated when deploying your model on the cloud.